How to improve how fast desktops/laptops/phones execute code

 Replace old hardware parts with ones that use new processes -- such as smaller transisters (extra cores + higher gigaherts/clocks) or hardware acceleraters (suchas matrix multipliers);

-if you use closed source, look for a version that optimizes for your particular CPU's features/extensions
+If you use closed source, search for versions with optimizations to your particular CPU's opcodes.

-MSVC (MicroSoft Visual Compiler) has auto-vectorizers to have old programs use new CPU extensions/features ( https://devblogs.microsoft.com/cppblog/avx-512-auto-vectorization-in-msvc/ ),
+MSVC (MicroSoft Visual Compiler) has auto-vectorization (which improves executables to use advanced CPU codes).

 C++'s "syntactic sugar" reduces code sizes (due to classes, templates, and the STL),

-plus this sugar syntax allows more room for compilers to optimize sources:
+plus this sugar syntax allows more room for compilers to do auto-optimization of code:

 https://stackoverflow.com/questions/13676172/optimization-expectations-in-the-stl